hillchoon/netauto/README.md

 8. [Legacy Fireblade](#firebladepylegacy))
 9. [Root Password Generator](#firebladerootpass)
 10. [Hardware Probe](#firebladehardwareprobe)
-## Introduction

-Netauto is a set of Python3 tools developed for managing and operating Juniper Network in Enterprise Network Operations.

 ## You as A User
 ### 1. A NOC User